pjrinaldi/wombatforensics/README.md

 I find it a waste of real estate to have a treeview in one frame and a table listing in another frame.
 Therefore I have combined the file structure treeview and the file information table into one view.
 The columns autoresize when data is loaded or when parents are expanded, ensuring the data can be read in the column without having to resize the columns manually.

 I run timezone data in UTC for all features.
-I always prefer to work in UTC and then will have an option to automatically convert to a preferred timezone when generating the report.
+I always prefer to work in UTC and then there is an option to automatically convert to a preferred timezone when generating the report.
+This timezone selection is in the settings dialog.
+If you change the timezone, the preview report will update the dates and times accordingly, as well as the timezone listed in the report.
+It will not update an already generated "Published Report", you will have to generate a new report to show the new timezone.

 Closed source tools are a black box.
 Wombat Forensics is open source and integrates open source libraries such as the sleuthkit and libewf, enabling an examiner to review code to find out how the tool yields results and verify that the results are what they should be.